solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: blood/traces/node mats
 - Level req: prof 1

-The easiest ones to craft are Sinner's Blood and Clown's Blood but they are unsellable at the time of writing this.
+Sinner's blood and clown's blood are the easiest to craft and used in many recipes.
+Though at the time of writing this, they are hella flooded on the market.
+Crafting them just for EXP without

 ## 3) Gather-heavy methods - "EXP+profit but active"
 ### Method A) Tenacious Origin of Life